astralfields/dotfiles/README.md

 - compton

-As for the terminal, I use termite because it's so much easier to configure than urxvt and does everything I need out-of-the-box, where urxvt needs like 30 plugins.
+As for the terminal, I use termite because it's so much easier to configure than urxvt and does everything I need out-of-the-box.
+There are still configs for urxvt that should mostly fit.

 ## Other software you may want